Star vs. the Forces of Evil: Merchandise

 A comic book series titled Deep Trouble was written by storyboarder Zach Marcus and illustrated by character designer Devin Taylor, both of whom are part of the Star crew.
 They have been released monthly by Joe Books starting in September 2016.
 A Cinestory comic based on the show's first episode, "Star Comes to Earth", was also developed and published on May 31, 2016, with a second Cinestory comic, based on the season 2 episode "Starcrushed", published on July 30, 2019.

 The book Star and Marco's Guide to Mastering Every Dimension, authored by Amber Benson and supervising producer Dominic Bisignano, was published on March 7, 2017.
 Another book for the series, titled The Book of Spells, authored by the show's creator, Daron Nefcy, alongside Benson and Bisignano, was published on September 11, 2018.

 A plush toy of Star was released as a San Diego Comic-Con exclusive in July 2018 by a toy company named PhatMojo.
 It received a retail release later that year.

 The series has also received a series of Pop!
 Vinyl figures from Funko, consisting of Star, Marco, Tom, and Ludo.
 A Mewberty Form Star was also made on December 20, 2018, but it was exclusive to Hot Topic stores.

 Future

 Nefcy has stated that in the future she would like to see a continuation of the series, such as a film adaptation and a spin-off.
 However, as of August 2024 there are no official plans for a continuation.

 Star vs. the Forces of Evil characters appeared in the Disney Channel original series Chibiverse which started airing on July 30, 2022.

-Nefcy stated in May 2025 at MomoCon in Atlanta, GA that she has interest in a revival, saying “I do always tell Disney that I would do more Star.
-It works to bother them.
-Disney has been like: The show is still getting attention and I’m like yeah guys let's do more!”
-Official confirmation for a revival has yet to be given.